OpenIndustryCloud/OIC-Platform/README.md

 # Open Industry Cloud Platform
 ## Introduction

-Welcome to the Open Industry Cloud platform.
-The goal of this project is to develop and open source a standard Open Source application platform for the Insurance industry.
-For InsurTech startups, it is a mean to accelerate development by focusing on their wits and added value.
-For historical players, it aims at speeding up product development and bring Google speed to the world of insurance.
+Welcome to the Open Industry Cloud (OIC) project.
+Our goal is to make public our research to build a sustainable Kubernetes based platform to develop and operate a new breed of InsureTech applications.

 ## Components

-Similar to classic PaaS solutions, this solution will provide
+When complete we envision this solution to provide

 * Code Hosting
 * Continuous Integration